Anthony-Gambale/Deep-Learning-Framework/README.md

 ## Features
  * *(not yet implemented)* Neural network model with scalable size, and feedforward capability using weight matrices
  * *(not yet implemented)* Backpropagation step function that can be iterated
- * *(not yet implemented)* GUI capability, so the api could be used as a standalone program
+ * *(not yet implemented)* GUI capability, so the api could be used as a standalone app.
+May even make it into a web app
  * *(not yet implemented)* More sophisticated types of neural network, like CNNs or RNNs, rather than the basic feedforward net

 ## Sources